-Changes in suspended High High Not sensitive solids (water clarity) Q: Medium A: Medium C: Medium Q: High A: Medium C: Medium Q: Medium A: Medium C: Medium
+Changes in suspended solids (water clarity)

+High Q: High A: High C: Medium

+High Q: High A: Medium C: Medium Not sensitive Q: High A: Medium C: Medium

 Light is an essential resource for all photoautotrophic organisms and a change in turbidity would affect light availability to photosynthetic organisms during immersion which could result in reduced biomass of plants.
 Changes in the suspended sediment load can change the levels of scour and alter the abundances of certain species.
 Greater levels of suspended particulate matter may also increase the amount of material which is falling out of suspension, which could consequently smother organisms (see siltation pressures).